dimanche 8 juillet 2012

 The study will take place during a four month period tentatively between February – June 2013.
 Final starting and ending dates will be decided in September 2012.

 Individuals with backgrounds in anthropology, biology, ecology, animal behavior or psychology are encouraged to apply.
 Preference will be given to candidates with previous experience in primate behavioral data collection on captive, wild or free-ranging groups.
 Previous field experience (preferably in the tropics) is helpful, but not necessary.

 Support provided for internship/volunteer positions (travel, meals, lodging):

-Support for airfare from mainland US to San Juan, Puerto Rico, ground transportation to the field site, and modest lodging (three investigators will have to share a fully furnished two-bedroom apartment) and living expenses at the field site will be covered subject to grant money becoming available.
-The applicant will have to cover his/her own expenses for medical insurance, medical tests required to work on Cayo Santiago and field clothes.
-The applicant’s living expenses at the field site will be reimbursed upon completion of each season.
+Support for assistants will be provided pending funding from NSF.
+Currently, the project has been "recommended for funding", and we expect to have the final decision by mid August.
+If fully funded, we will provide support for airfare from mainland US to San Juan, Puerto Rico, ground transportation to the field site, modest lodging (three investigators will share a fully furnished two-bedroom apartment) and a modest allowance for living expenses at the field site.
+The applicant will have to cover his/her own expenses for medical insurance, medical tests required to work on Cayo Santiago, and field clothes.
+The applicant’s transportation and living expenses at the field site will be reimbursed upon completion of the entire field season.

 Term of Appointment:

-There is no strict deadline, but we will be reviewing applications throughout the month of May, and will take decisions by the second week of June.
+There is no strict deadline, but we will be reviewing applications throughout July and August 2012, following which final decisions will be taken by late September.

 For more information, please contact Krishna Balasubramaniam at the address below.
-To apply, please send a brief letter (as an attachment to your email) introducing yourself and expressing your interests in working in this project, a Resume, and two References.
-Subsequent interviews will be conducted by phone.
+To apply, please send him a brief letter (as an attachment to your email) introducing yourself and expressing your interests in working in this project, and a Resume that includes at least two References.
+Subsequent interviews will be conducted by phone/ skype.

 380 MFAC-Ellicott Complex